Daniel-HarrisNL/web_practice/README.txt

-Educational attempt at creating a basic webpage from scrap.
+Educational attempt at creating a basic webpage from scratch.

 Written in Python 3.6 using Flask.